cygnius/nick-fury/WebDev/README.md

         * [Getting Started with Swagger](https://swagger.io/docs/specification/about/)
         * [Swagger OpenAPI Specifications.
 Very elaborate documentation.
 Only refer when needed.](https://swagger.io/specification/)
         * [Swagger Tools](https://swagger.io/tools/)
+        * For submitting a review:
+            * Fork this repository.
+            * Create a branch in your repository (e.g. api-review).
+            * Commit your code/api-definition/dynamodb design document in your branch in your repository.
+            * Raise a pull request to merge code from your branch in your repository to "main" branch in your repository.
+            * Share the link to this PR link with Prateek (contact details given below)
 * Step 2: **Model**: Database for the project needs to be Dynamo DB.
 Design the Dynamo DB schema for the assignment.
 Get it reviewed with Prateek (contact details given below).
 Helpful guides:
    * [Understanding DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)
    * [Getting started and Playing around with CLI with DDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html)
    * [Getting started with DDB & Java](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.html)
    * https://aws.amazon.com/dynamodb/getting-started/
    * [Best Practices of using DDB.
 Imp Read!](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html)
+   * For submitting a review:
+       * Fork this repository.
+       * Create a branch in your repository (e.g. api-review).
+       * Commit your code/api-definition/dynamodb design document in your branch in your repository.
+       * Raise a pull request to merge code from your branch in your repository to "main" branch in your repository.
+       * Share the link to this PR link with Prateek (contact details given below)
 * Step 3: **Implementation**: Once the API design and the database design is finalized and reviewed, you will start with the implementation.
 The Java APIs need to be deployable as a AWS API Gateway + Lambda solution as a AWS CDK application.
 You should be testing your APIs through Postman.
 Make a [Postman collection](https://www.postman.com/collection/) containing all your API calls.
 All functionality should be executable over these APIs.
 Important Points:
     * Remember that we are looking ONLY for properly functioning backend APIs which can be demo-ed using Postman.
 We DO NOT expect you to make the frontend for the same.
     * If you don't know about AWS, backend API, serverless paradigm of computing, you can learn it here: